It is only recently

 The meta- or para-sexuality which

-my friend and I share is what would have been called Chastity
+I and others have enjoyed together is what would have been called

-in mediæval times, whether performed by both sexes or just
+more recently - whether performed by both sexes or just one.
+For

-one.
-For the important thing was penetration - so anything else
+the important thing was penetration - so anything else was "just"

-comfort and gentle affection - plus a lot of mutual masturbation,
+affection - plus a lot of mutual masturbation, I'm sure.
+But

-I'm sure.
-But even that would have been regarded as a minor sin
+even that would have been regarded as a minor sin in the circumstances

 As indeed it did,